SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 tcp://__IP_active_site:PORT__,tcp://__IP_standby_site:PORT__
 ```

 The active site and standby site addresses are provided as a comma-separated list of `Connection URIs`.
-When connecting, the Solace JMS connection will first try the active site and if it is unable to successfully connect to the active site, then it will try the standby site.
+When connecting, the Solace JMS connection will first try the active site, and if it's unable to successfully connect to the active site, it will try the standby site.
 This is discussed in much more detail in the referenced Solace documentation

 #### Configuring reasonable JMS Reconnection Properties within Solace JNDI

 In order to enable applications to successfully reconnect to the standby site in the event of a data center failure, it is required that the Solace JMS connection be configured to attempt connection reconnection for a sufficiently long time to enable the manual switch-over to occur.
-This time is application specific depending on individual disaster recovery procedures and can range from minutes to hours depending on the application.
-In general it is best to tune the reconnection by changing the “reconnect retries” parameter within the Solace JNDI to a value large enough to cover the maximum time to detect and execute a disaster recovery switch over.
-If this time is unknown, it is also possible to use a value of “-1” to force the Solace JMS API to reconnect indefinitely.
+The length of time is application specific depending on individual disaster recovery procedures, and can range from minutes to hours depending on the application.
+In general it's best to tune the reconnection by changing the “reconnect retries” parameter within the Solace JNDI to a value large enough to cover the maximum time to detect and execute a disaster recovery switch over.
+If this time is unknown, it's also possible to use a value of “-1” to force the Solace JMS API to reconnect indefinitely.

 The reconnect retries is tuned in the message broker CLI as follows: